danielq1985/BibleAppPublic/README.md

 This app is build on https://scripture.api.bible/

 There is an API key in the basic.py file that was created with an accound I created

+This is a very rough sketch of an app to test the api out